Dudes, Please Stop Putting Things In Your Beard For 13 Instagram Likes

-There is a new thing, the Standard reported in November, a new thing that men do, specifically men with beards, and they do this: they put glitter in their beards for like 13 Instagram likes.
+There is a new thing, the Standard reports this week, a new thing that men do, specifically men with beards, and they do this: they put glitter in their beards for like 13 Instagram likes.

 Dudes: please stop putting things in your beards for 13 Instagram likes.